neohelden/Flutter-AdaptiveCards/README.md

 The `HostConfig` can be configured via two parameters of every constructor:

 1. The parameter `hostConfigPath` takes a static HostConfig which can be stored as a local asset.
 In this case, the [HostConfig has to be added to the pubspec.yaml](https://flutter.dev/docs/development/ui/assets-and-images) of the project.
 2. The parameter `hostConfig` takes a dynamic HostConfig as a String.
-This can easily be programmaticly and can e.g. be used for switching between a light and a dark theme.
+This can be changed programmatically and can be used for switching between a light and a dark theme.

 If both parameters are set the `hostConfig`parameter will be used.